andr3w6826/power-outage-analysis/README.md

 - **Geospatial Distribution of Power Outages**

     Key Observations:
-    - California and Texas experienced the highest number of recorded outages which could be due to population density, extremely dry weather, etc.
+    - California and Texas experienced the highest number of recorded outages which could be due to population density, extreme weather conditions, etc.
     - The East Coast and parts of the Midwest show moderate outage frequencies which may be attributed to seasonal storms, hurricanes, etc.

 <iframe